 Many successful direct mail campaigns are written by someone other than the person organizing the campaign.

 50% of best selling e-books are written with the help of a ghostwriter.

-In terms of roles, I’ve noticed the following individuals recieve a lot of ghostwriting:
+In terms of roles, I’ve noticed the following individuals receive a lot of ghostwriting:

-- Celebrities: Another very busy individual who doesn’t have the time to writing something of their own so they outsource it.
+- Celebrities: Another very busy individual who doesn’t have the time to write something of their own, so they outsource it.

 That brings me to my next point.